12 Hours Napier

 If you dream of tasting the very essence of New Zealand, step inside this unassuming weathered, bright-blue bungalow that is home to Pacifica.
-Focusing on local produce, this is the place to find genuine NZ cuisine in an uncontrived environment (yes please).
-From seating to food and remarkable service, this makes for a perfect cohesion involving all aspects of the dining experience.
+Focusing on local produce, this is the place to find genuine New Zealand cuisine in an uncontrived environment (yes, please).
+From seating to food and remarkable service, this makes for a perfect atmosphere involving all aspects of the dining experience.
 Every ingredient is a welcomed gift of purity; unfussy and unpretentious.
 We could stay all night.

 8pm: Wine at Matisse Wine Bar

 Steered by the two passions that encompass this part of the world so well, wine and art, it makes for a grand combo in a relaxed, friendly, and funky environment at Matisse Wine Bar.

 The owners offer wines from small producers they know and love and invest in learning about new wines.
 They encourage and support new introductions from the wineries as well as all-time faves so you can never say, ‘been there, done that!'
 Artisan cocktails, craft beers, and ciders are available too, as well as beautiful seasonal tapas.
 A provocative menu in a colourful setting.
 What more could you want from your evening?

 In Napier for a bit longer?
 We recommend popping into these places for a visit, too:

 A fine combo of country bumpkin and edgy vibes rolled into one here.
 Mister D is a relaxed eatery serving breakfast, pasta, New Zealand entrees, and wine.
 A place that believes in fresh, local produce delivered with great service but no fuss.

 You get more than just a caffeine fix at this architecturally designed coffee bar.
 Kokako cold brew coffee and organic mechanic kombucha are also available on tap, and to complement their beverage selection, you’ll be spoilt with delicious sweet and savoury bites.